Skip to main content

 Once the user arrives on the SSO Log in page, they’ll provide their Corporate Identity code.
 They'll then be able to log in to your Custom SSO provider.

-Custom SSO Users and Admins do not have direct access to the password reset fields.
+Custom SSO users and admins do not have direct access to the password reset fields.
 Manage your user passwords via your preferred SSO provider.

 Related Topics